 Honoring The Emporer

-- Since most Personal exemptions have been removed, look closely at ways one might qualify for a medical exemption
+Since most Personal exemptions have been removed, many states still offer religious exemptions or you may need to look closely at ways one might qualify for a medical exemption

 How does the Bible instruct us to respond when we disagree with the law?
 Let's look at two great Old Testament examples: